Hong Kong warns removing U.S. special status is a 'double-edged sword'

 “No matter how it turns out, I’ll always stand on the people’s side,” said Samantha Tam, 27.
 The office worker said the uncertainty had made her put on hold plans to have a baby.

-“When Hong Kong really loses special status, China will see the consequences.
-I just want to burn together,” she said, paraphrasing a protest slogan aimed at Beijing: “If we burn, you burn with us.”
+“When Hong Kong really loses special status, China will see the consequences.”

+The office of the U.N.
+High Commissioner for Human Rights said it feared the situation was becoming increasingly tense and polarised, and urged authorities to let peaceful protesters exercise their right to freedom of expression and to assemble safely.

-Hong Kong’s Beijing-backed leader, Carrie Lam, urged citizens to “join hands to pursue our dreams while putting aside our differences”, in a statement published in newspapers.
+In a statement published in newspapers, Hong Kong’s Beijing-backed leader, Carrie Lam, urged citizens to “join hands to pursue our dreams while putting aside our differences”.

 The legislation was needed because of a “terrorist threat”, she said, adding that organisations advocating “independence and self-determination” had challenged the authority of mainland and local governments and pleaded for foreign interference.